LordBramster/BZCC-Substance-Painter-Export-Presets/README.md

 - Generating a usable Normal Map from the Height Map data.
 This can be used to bake.
 - Generating final texture maps, with BZCC PBR SpecGloss properties configured.

+### Getting There
-First, we need to find where to export textures.
+We need to find where to export textures.
 Conveniently it is called "Export Textures" on the top Toolbar.
 - **Select** Export Textures _(ctrl+shift+e)_
 <img width=40% src="assets/demo1.JPG">